HyperChatBot/hyperchat/README.md

 ### Available Scripts

 - To start tauri development window, you can execute `cargo tauri dev`.
-- To build the bundle, you can execute `cargo tauri build`
+- To build the bundle, you can execute `cargo tauri build`.

 ## Contributing